Exiting and Transition

 And our vision: We are guided by the belief that every student in Seattle Public Schools deserves membership, challenge, support and achievement – not only in school, but also in life.

-Seattle Public Schools does not provide services for individuals with disabilities beyond the school year during which they turn 21.
-A student?s special education case manager will refer students to appropriate agencies beyond Seattle Public Schools including the Developmental Disabilities Administration (DDA) and Division of Vocational Rehabilitation (DVR) as part of transition planning and services.
+SPS does not provide services for individuals with disabilities beyond the school year during which they turn 21.
+A student’s special education case manager will refer students to appropriate agencies beyond SPS including the Developmental Disabilities Administration (DDA) and Division of Vocational Rehabilitation (DVR) as part of transition planning and services.
 Parental Consent is required for representatives of other agencies to attend an IEP meeting.

 Link to Learn